Accessibility at Lincoln Park Zoo

 Regenstein Center for African Apes

-• This building has a lot of natural light and large viewing windows.
-Some species may behave in ways that may be surprising, including pounding on the glass, chasing each other, making loud noises, or displaying fecal matter on the windows.
+• Some animals in this space may behave in surprising ways, including pounding on the glass, chasing each other, making loud noises, or placing fecal matter on the windows.

 Farm-in-the Zoo

-• There are odors at the farm.
+• Guests may experience strong smells at the farm.

 Pritzker Family Children’s Zoo